sunray4/http-server/README.md

 This is a simple HTTP server written in Go, supporting concurrent and persistent TCP connections.
 Instead of using the net/http package, this server is built using the net package for stronger control and to understand the underlying mechanics of HTTP.
 This project is part of the [Codecrafters HTTP Server Challenge](https://codecrafters.io/challenges/http-server).

-** Note: You can try out the persistent connection by running the following command, all requests above are made through the same connection: **
+## Deployment

+This server is currently running at http://http-server.sunray4.hackclub.app

+## Features

+** curl commands are used to test the server **

+- concurrent connections

+- persistent connections

 ```
 curl -v --data "...this is the data sent through the request body..." -H "Content-Type: application/octet-stream" http://http-server.sunray4.hackclub.app/files/file_1111 \
      --next -X GET http://http-server.sunray4.hackclub.app/files/file_1111 \
      --next --header "User-Agent: Mozilla/5.0" http://http-server.sunray4.hackclub.app/user-agent
 ```

-## Features

-** curl commands are used to test the server **

 - write data from response body of request into a file